-Investor/Target Market:

-jurisdiction).
+please contact the ACD.
+Class A 0.7% Class B 8.2% Class C 9.0% NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
+THE VALUE OF INVESTMENTS AND INCOME FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.
+Profile of a Typical Investor/Target Market: Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).
 Clients' knowledge and experience: investors with at least basic knowledge and experience of funds which are to be managed in accordance with a specific investment objective and policy.
 Clients' financial situation with a focus on ability to bear losses: Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets, including having the ability to bear 100% capital loss.
 Clients' risk tolerance and compatibility of risk/reward profile of the product with the target market: due to the volatility of markets and specific risks of investing in shares in a fund (including those set out in the risk warnings in this Prospectus), investors should have a moderate to high risk tolerance.
 They should be willing to accept price fluctuations in exchange for the opportunity of higher returns.
 Clients' objectives and needs: investors should be seeking to invest for the medium to long term who wish to gain access to a portfolio managed in accordance with the specific investment objective and policy of the Subfund.

-Clients' who should not invest: shares in the Company is deemed incompatible for investors which:

-- are looking for full capital protection or full repayment of the amount invested and clients who want a guaranteed return (whether income or capital) - are fully risk averse/have no risk tolerance - need a fully guaranteed income of fully predictable return profile

-Distribution channel: This product is eligible for all distribution channels (e.g. investment advice, portfolio management, non-advised sales and pure execution services).
+Clients' who should not invest: incompatible for investors which: shares in the Company is deemed protection or full repayment of the ts who want a guaranteed return are fully risk averse/have no risk tolerance need a fully guaranteed incom me of fully predictable return profile is eligible for all distribution channels nanagement, non-advised sales and